This program meets OSHA

 Qualified Signal Person programs to help industry comply with this regulation.

-programs are limited to 15 persons per class and will sell out quickly.
+Don't wait, these programs are limited to 15 persons per class and will

 A qualified rigger is needed during